How to buy Jumbo Interactive (JIN) shares

 Have Jumbo Interactive's shares ever split?

-Jumbo Interactive's shares were split on a 1:10 basis on 30 November 2007.
-So if you had owned 10 shares the day before before the split, the next day you'd have owned 1 share.
+Jumbo Interactive's shares were split on a 1:10 basis on 1 December 2007.
+So if you had owned 10 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Jumbo Interactive shares – just the quantity.
 However, indirectly, the new 900% higher share price could have impacted the market appetite for Jumbo Interactive shares which in turn could have impacted Jumbo Interactive's share price.

 Jumbo Interactive share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Jumbo Interactive's is 1.1009.
-This would suggest that Jumbo Interactive's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Jumbo Interactive's is 1.1173.
+This would suggest that Jumbo Interactive's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Jumbo Interactive overview